NSEcho/lateralus/README.md

 You can install it with: `go get -u github.com/lateralusd/lateralus` or build it from sources by cloning the directory and running the `go build`.

+## Tracking server
+Lateralus also supports injecting the email with tracking pixel with each mail having its own distinct uuid.

+For your own tracking server, you can create the simple web server which will handle get request with `id` as url param or you can use [laserver](https://github.com/lateralusd/laserver).
+It also supports connecting the lateralus `json` report to see exactly who has opened mail.

 ## Setting up

 ### Creating template